valentinvogt/npde-summary/chapters/02.typ

 $S_(1 , 0)^0 (cal(M))$ additionally requires functions to be zero
 on $partial Omega$, with
 $ upright("dim") S_(1 , 0)^0 (cal(M)) = \# { x in cal(V (M)) : in.not partial Omega } } $
-Similarly the 1D tent functions can be extended to 2D by requiring the cardinal property.
+Similarly, the 1D tent functions can be extended to 2D by requiring the cardinal property.
 This property is already enough since three points fully define a plane — in other words, knowing the values in three points (the vertices of a triangle) fully defines a linear function.